dojo/docs/developer/design/builder.rst

 that should not be moved to the deployment tree.

 A slightly more interesting example is a resource that is copied from the development tree to the deployment tree.
-Notice that part of such a process causes the build system to "know" that the deployment tree will contain the resource.
+Notice the build system to "know" that the deployment tree will contain the resource.
 This knowledge may be used by other transforms that ensure requisite files exist.
-For example, a CSS style sheet checker could check to see that all referenced images existed.
+For example, a CSS style sheet checker could check to see that all referenced images exist.

 Perhaps the most important transform for resource deployment is dependency scanning Javascript modules and then bundling dependencies into a single resource to reduce the HTTP transactions required to load a resource.